dnsimple/dnsimple-support/content/articles/new-plans.markdown

 - Professional
 - Business

-We also have corresponding reseller plans:
+We also have reseller plans for customers that plan to manage 100 domains or more:

-- Basic Reseller
 - Expert Reseller
 - Master Reseller